Powellism: Economic views

 Powell was staunchly anti-interventionist in economic and monetary affairs.
 He believed that business interests should be looked after by the people that best understood them – businessmen – not politicians.
 Having criticised conventions on business practice organised or funded by the government, he was the first major politician to call for de-nationalision of public services in the 1960s.
-However, while Powell was very much a monetarist, he also supported the welfare state, the National Health Service, and labour unions.

 Social views

 Powell's social views differed from those of his conservative allies in that he supported no-fault divorce and other aspects of the (so-called) permissive society put forth by Labour.
 Powell supported the maintenance of monarchy, established religion and hereditary peers in governance.
 He voted to decriminalise homosexuality and did not regard "it as a proper area for the criminal law to operate".

 His views on forms of punishment, judiciary and educational were not those of most contemporary or even present-day Conservatives.
 He described the death penalty as "utterly repugnant" and voted consistently against corporal punishment in schools.

-On 11 April 1973, he wrote in The Daily Telegraph: